-We assessed the recoverability of deferred tax assets recognized by comparing it to the taxable income forecast.
+We assessed the reasonableness of deferred tax assets recognized by comparing it to the taxable income forecast.
 We tested the key assumptions in estimating the taxable income forecast such as revenue growth rates and gross and EBITDA margins against available market information, management plans, historical performance and industry/market outlook in light of current market and economic conditions.
-We compared the management's taxable income forecasts with those included in the budget approved by the Board of Directors.
-We also evaluated the timing of the reversal of future taxable and deductible temporary differences by considering the taxable income forecast and current tax laws.
+We compared the consistency of management's taxable income forecasts with those included in the budget approved by the Board of Directors.
+We also evaluated the reasonableness of the timing of the reversal of future taxable and deductible temporary differences by considering the taxable income forecast and current tax laws.